Cultural Museum

 Experience how the Industrial Revolution created the world we know today, with leisure, abundance, and global climate crisis.
 And join us on a trip to the legendary local disco Crazy Daisy from the years 1990-2010, in the exhibition about the history of nightlife!

-All of the museum's exhibits have fun activities for children.
+All of the museum's exhibitions have fun activities for children.
 The indoor backyard invites play for kids and those young at heart.
 Here, you are allowed to jump, climb, and play with everything.
 Crawl in the scaffolding, operate the crane, and use the cotton scale.

 The museum is set within the historical context of an old cotton factory, offering a truly unique authenticity and atmosphere.
 The museum equally emphasizes sensory experiences and classic museum education.